Back to blog

 • Duration: up to 17 years

-For entrepreneurs and investors, this is arguably better than old NHR ever was.
-The total tax burden on corporate profits paid out as dividends is just 12.5% — one of the lowest effective rates in the EU.
+For corporate-structured entrepreneurs and investors, the total tax burden on profits distributed as dividends is approximately 12.5% — among the lowest effective combined rates in the EU.

 → Full Cyprus tax guide